Zeta-DGC/Zeta-LLM/README.md

 - Azuki-Format is the format of datasets for the Zeta-Tool.

 ## Next Relase: Zeta 2
-**🛠️ Zeta 2 is training...**
+**🛠️ Zeta 2 has During break...**

-On a single Mac Mini with 32GB of RAM, Zeta 2 is being carefully trained from scratch.
+It's difficult to train Zeta 2 on a single Mac Mini with 32GB RAM.

-It's not running on a massive cluster — just a single machine, 24/7, with dedication.

-Estimated training time: 400+ hours.

-This is what it means to build a Large Language Model with love — not scale.
+We are currently considering donations.
+Please wait for updates.

 ## License
 It's MIT licensed.